Nipun4338/ZEN---Smart-Home-with-Voice-Assistance/README.md

    a high level to save goods and wastage of water.

 ## Installation

+   - Download Arduino IDE and Proteus 8 Professional.
+   - Download zip file of the project.
+   - Copy LIBRARY folder and paste to C Drive>Program Files (x86)>Labcenter Electronics>Proteus 8 Professional and overwrite existing folder.
+   - Open final_project.ino to Arduino IDE, select board as Arduino mega 2560 from Tools.
+Then click verify.
+   - Copy the hex file path from output.
+   - Open project in Proteus.
+   - Paste the path in Arduino Mega and select hex paths of PIR, Water sensor from LIBRARY folder.
+   - Run the simulation.

 ## Future Works
    - SMS and Call-based security using GSM Module.